Well, hello there! I’m Sophie. Wonderer, wanderer, storyteller, wave maker/negotiator, mum/dad, whichever is needed.

 And travelling?
 There’s little I enjoy more than hopping off a train in a new city, not knowing what’s around the corner.
-I’ve lived in New Zealand, Norway and the USA and have visited 109 countries.
-Or 145, depending on how you count a country.
+I’ve lived in New Zealand, Norway and the USA and have visited well over 100 of the UN member countries.
+Or, depending on how you count a country, 160+ countries and territories.
 Do I think that’s fun?
 I kinda do.

 I was first on an airplane when I was 11 years old.
-In 1988, my oldest daughter took her first flight at 11 weeks.
+In contrast, my oldest daughter took her first flight at 11 weeks.
 How things have changed!
-24 years later, things have changed even more.
-Back then, I didn’t see many families travelling with children outside of charter groups.
-In 1992, my then 4-year-old raised curiosity everywhere.
-She must be in at least 100 family photos around South-East Asia.
+These days, changes are even more apparent.
+I didn’t see many families travelling with children outside of charter groups back in the early 90s.
+My then toddler raised curiosity everywhere; she is the strange foreign kid in at least 100 family photos around South-East Asia.
 Today, European children are no longer a rare sight in other corners of the world.

 In 2002, I adopted my youngest daughter from China.
 Her first flight was on her first birthday, going from Fuzhou to Beijing; the first leg of her journey home.
 The memory of that trip still brings happy tears to my eyes.
 China – and most especially the province of Fujian – will forever hold a special place in my heart.

 After high school, I turned down a job as a piano player on an Alaskan cruise ship.
 (Still haven’t made it to Alaska).
 I adore Black Adder and have had a crush on Michael Palin ever since I bumped into him in a book shop in Takapuna (New Zealand).